Public Investment Fund Tower

-The Public Investment Fund (PIF) Tower (previously known as Capital Market Authority Tower) is a 385 m supertall skyscraper in Riyadh, Saudi Arabia.
-Construction started in 2010 and was topped-out in 2014.
-The building was finally completed in 2021, making it the tallest building in Riyadh, surpassing Burj Rafal, and the second-tallest in Saudi Arabia.
-Designed by HOK and Omrania, the 80-story PIF Tower is one of the most high-tech skyscrapers in the world and the centerpiece of the King Abdullah Financial District.
+The Public Investment Fund Tower is a 385 m supertall skyscraper in Riyadh, Saudi Arabia.
+Completed in 2021, the 80-story tower is the tallest building in Riyadh and the second-tallest in Saudi Arabia, surpassing the Burj Rafal.
+Designed by the architectural firms HOK and Omrania, it serves as the centerpiece of the King Abdullah Financial District.

+The Tower is headquarters of the Public Investment Fund, the sovereign wealth fund of Saudi Arabia.

+Overview

+Construction of the PIF Tower began in 2010 and reached its full height in 2014, with final completion occurring in 2021.
+The tower is recognized as one of the most technologically advanced skyscrapers in the world and plays a central role in Riyadh's emerging financial district.

-The tower is aiming for LEED Gold certification and will feature an observation deck, two-story atrium as well as double-height sky lobbies, an innovative Twin elevator system with two cabs traveling in a single shaft, and amenities including a fitness center, pool, and cafeteria.
+The building is aiming for LEED Gold certification and includes an observation deck, a two-story atrium, and double-height sky lobbies.
+It features the ThyssenKrupp TWIN elevator system with two cabs operating within a single shaft, as well as amenities such as a fitness center, swimming pool, and cafeteria.